 Our principal executive offices are located at 2 Pin Oak Lane, Cherry Hill, New Jersey, 08003, and our telephone number is (856) 424-6886.
 Our corporate web site is: www.intest.com.
+This URL is intended to be an inactive textual reference only.
 The information in our website is not part of this prospectus.